-Connect the two wires from the Outdoor Sensor 070 to the Com and Out terminals (1 and 4).
+If an outdoor sensor is used, connect the two wires from the Outdoor Sensor 070 to the Com - and Out + terminals (1 and 4).
 The outdoor sensor is used by the control to measure the outdoor air temperature.

 Boiler Supply Sensor